natgo/wt-wiki-scraper/wikitext-transpiled/ground/M3%20Stuart.md

 The main gun of the M3 Stuart is a 37 mm M5 cannon; this gun is also featured on the [[M2A4]] and [[M3 Lee]].
 On the M3 Stuart the M5 can use 2 round types, either M74 (AP) or M51 (APCBC) with the latter being a Tier 1 modification.

 The overall firepower is decent.
 The main cannon has an adequate penetration of about 60 mm which is more than enough to go through most tanks below 2.0, for example, T-26, Pz.III and Pz.35(t).
-Although the available ammunition is all solid shells, they still make quite a bit of shrapnel when penetrating which is enough to one-shot compact tanks like T-26 and Pz.35(t).
+Although the available ammunition is all solid shells, they still make quite a bit of shrapnel when penetrating which is enough to knock out compact tanks like T-26 and Pz.35(t).
 For larger tanks like the LVT(A), accurate shots pinpointing the crew are required which may be difficult for new players.
 The cannon has enough accuracy to precisely knock out the enemy's crew within 500 m.
 If one shot misses, the reload time of around 3.5 seconds allows quick following shots.

 There is a nice stabiliser for the cannon which is a big advantage when exchanging fire, as it allows you to move out of cover and fire (usually before the enemy) without having to wait for your tank to stop wobbling.
 The stabiliser should be utilised to maximise your chance of surviving and killing.
 Note that it only works below 10 km/h, so remember to slow down or it will not stabilise the gun.

 Targets like the 15cm sIG 33 B Sfl or M3 GMC (mixed battle) can be quite hard to destroy, as their armour is thin enough to create little shrapnel, but are also thick enough to stop MG bullets.
 Against them, you can only rely on you fire rate, accuracy and of course your knowledge of their crew position to knock out their crew one by one.
-Always go for the gunners or drivers first, if you failed then they can always fight back and one-shot you.
+Always go for the gunners or drivers first, if you failed then they can always fight back and knock you out.

 The main cannon is only effective in close-quarter combat (usually within 200 m) or against weakly armoured targets since the penetration drops drastically as the range increases; in addition the small calibre makes the shells easy to ricochet.
 When encountering fairly well armoured tanks like the M13/40 or H.35, try and break their gun barrels first or track them.
 If they are too far away, pin them on the map and call teammates to help.